 Vince Everett is serving a one-year jail sentence for manslaughter.
 While in the big house, his cellmate, a former country singer, introduces him to the record business.
 Everett takes to it so well that he decides to become a singer when he gets out.
 However, he is quickly disillusioned by the record business.
 But with the help of a new friend, he decides to form his own label, and soon becomes an overnight sensation.
 But when he becomes a superstar, will his desire for fame and money cause him to forget the people who got him there?
 Written by

-Elvis's band in the film is his real-life band including Scottie Moore on electric guitar and Bill Black on stand-up bass.
-Both have been with Elvis since his beginning in Memphis at Sun Records (and original owner, Sam Phillips).
-In the recording studio scenes, the piano player is Mike Stoller of the Lieber and Stoller songwriting team who wrote many of the major hit rock songs of the 1950's.
+Elvis Presley's band in the film is his real-life band including Scotty Moore on electric guitar and Bill Black on stand-up bass.
+Both had been with Elvis since his beginning in Memphis at Sun Records (owned by Sam Phillips).
+In the recording studio scenes, the piano player is Mike Stoller of the Lieber (Jerry Lieber and Stoller songwriting team, which wrote many of the major hit rock songs of the 1950s.
 See more »

 Was this review helpful to you?